BryceJMecham/Projects/README.md

 Game_3to14:
-    Personal project to recrate electronically a family card game.
+    Personal project to recreate a family card game.
     Uses HTML, CSS, and JavaScript.
     To run, open 3to14.html in a webbrowser.